Walla Walla and Whitman contingents collaborate on an innovative multiservice center for at-risk youth.

 “I have lost track of the number of times we’ve had to scramble to find one of our students any kind of safe space to stay,” said Tim Schroeder, a counselor at The Health Center, one of three anchor tenants at The Hub, about the lack of such havens in the past.
 He has worked with teens in need since 2011 and calls The Hub “a concrete testament to the how much our community cares about and values its youth.”

 The Health Center addresses medical and mental health issues.
-The other two anchor tenants at The Hub are Children’s Home Society of Washington, which offers Early Head Start childcare, and, soon, an emergency overnight shelter for homeless 12- to 17-year-olds, to be called The Loft and to be operated by the local Catholic Charities.
+The other two anchor tenants at The Hub are Children's Home Society of Washington, which offers Early Head Start childcare, and, soon, an emergency overnight shelter for homeless 12- to 17-year-olds, to be called The Loft and run by the local Catholic Charities.
 The Blue Mountain Action Council owns the physical building out of which The Hub operates.
+The City of Walla Walla was also instrumental in its construction, contributing more than $150,000 in Community Development Block Grants and permit fees.

 Director of Whitman’s Student Engagement Center Noah Leavitt, who has served on the board of The Health Center, echoed these sentiments.
 “Walla Walla is a small and accessible community filled with creative, entrepreneurial, civic-minded people who take the long view as they develop durable responses to local needs,” he explained.
 “The story of The Hub is just one of many examples of how the on- and off-campus realms here not only overlap but more importantly support the goals of both.”

-Local officials and nonprofit workers spent more than a decade securing the funding—about $2.2 million—needed for an endeavor of this scope.
-Sherwood Trust, a private foundation started by Donald ’22 and Virginia Sherwood that supports charitable causes throughout the Walla Walla Valley, awarded The Hub one of its largest grants, $280,000, in 2016.
+Officials and nonprofit workers spent more than a decade acquiring the funding-about $2.2 million-needed for an endeavor of this scope.
+Washington State Senator Maureen Walsh helped secure almost a million dollars in state funding.
+Sherwood Trust, a private foundation started by Donald '22 and Virginia Sherwood that supports charitable causes throughout the Walla Walla Valley, awarded The Hub one of its largest grants, $280,000, in 2016.

 “The board was impressed by how these groups came together to fill an unmet need in the community, realizing that by sharing their programs and expertise, they could accomplish more,” said CEO Danielle Garbe ’97.